xuantruong118/HealthcareQA/README.md

 ### 3. Download model and data
 ### Training
-I use [bkai-foundation-models/vietnamese-bi-encoder](https://huggingface.co/bkai-foundation-models/vietnamese-bi-encoder) as the base model to train ColBERTv2 Retriever.
+I use [bkai-foundation-models/vietnamese-bi-encoder](https://huggingface.co/bkai-foundation-models/vietnamese-bi-encoder) as the pretrained model to train ColBERTv2 Retriever.
 For the training llm stage, I use [SeaLLMs/SeaLLM-7B-v2.5](https://huggingface.co/SeaLLMs/SeaLLM-7B-v2.5) as base model for continued pretraining.
 Then use this pretrained model to train supervised finetuning.

 Data for fine-tuning SeaLLM-7B-v2.5 and ColBERTv2 can be downloaded from the following link: